yandex/yandex-tank/docs/configuration.rst

 First of all you'll need to obtain a binary of pandora and place it somewhere on your machine.
 By default, Yandex.Tank will try to just run ``pandora`` (or you could specify a path to binary in ``pandora_cmd``).
-Disable phantom first, enable Pandora plugin and then specify the parameters.
+Disable phantom first (unless you really want to keep it active alongside), enable Pandora plugin and then specify the parameters.

 ::